-The results of RiverStone's desktop, habitat-based, and targeted assessments for endangered and threatened species and their habitat are provided in Appendix 2.
-The preliminary screening identified the potential for thirty-two (32) endangered or threatened species to be present on the subject property based on existing records and/or range maps.
-Based on the results of the onsite habitat assessment, RiverStone identified the potential for two (2) endangered species to be present on the subject property; these species include Little Brown Bat (Myotis lucifugus) and Northern Myotis (Myotis septentrionalis).
+The results of RiverStone's desktop, habitat-based, and targeted assessments for endangered and threatened species and their habitat are provided in Appendix 3.
+The preliminary screening identified the potential for twenty-four (24) endangered or threatened species to be present on the subject property based on existing records and/or range maps.
+Based on the results of the onsite habitat assessment, RiverStone identified the potential for six (6) endangered species to be present on the subject property; these species include Eastern Red Bat (Lasiurus borealis), Hoary Bat (Lasiurus cinereus), Little Brown Myotis (Myotis lucifugus), Northern Myotis (Myotis septentrionalis), Silverhaired Bat (Lasionycteris noctivagans) and Tricoloured Bat (Perimyotis subflavus).
 An impact assessment is provided for these species in Section 4.3.